DingWB/czip/docs/source/benchmark.md

 ## 1.Storage

-We compare file sizes by converting 1000 allc.tsv.gz files into .ballc and .cz files. <br>
+We converted 1000 allc.tsv.gz files into .ballc and .cz in the following example. <br>
 <br>
 ![img.png](../../images/storage.png)